fabianakondo/churn-early-warning-framework/sample_outputs/account_red.md

 **Signal 8 — Key contact turnover (score: 3, weight: 3 — contribution: 9/9 pts)**
 A new superintendent with a financial — not pedagogical — background joined in September.
-The previous superintendent was an 11-year advocate who personally referred two new clients.
-The new decision-maker has not responded to any outreach and has no existing relationship with Arco.
+The previous superintendent was an 11-year advocate who personally referred two new clients to the company.
+The new decision-maker has not responded to any outreach and has no existing relationship with the company.
 In a final-year contract, this is the single most dangerous configuration possible: the person who will decide whether to renew does not know the product, has no loyalty to the relationship, and is being approached by a competitor.
 This signal alone would warrant escalation.

 **Signal 12 — Renewal conversation initiation (score: 3, weight: 3 — contribution: 9/9 pts)**
 It is October.
 The campaign closes in December.
 The school has not engaged